Great-Side-Projects/quickshortapi/README.md

     docker build -t quickshortapi:latest .
     docker run -p 8080:8080 quickshortapi:latest
    ```
-6. Open your browser and go to `http://localhost:8080/swagger-ui/index.html#/` to see the API documentation
+6. Open your browser and go to `http://localhost:8080/swagger-ui/index.html#/` to see the API documentation or `http://localhost:8080/` to see the simple UI QuickShort URL Management.
 7. Enjoy!